 The world and our perception of our everyday lives seem to have changed so much over the past month since, in the UK at least, we have gone from 35 confirmed cases of SARS-CoV-2 as of the 1st March to today’s (26th March) official figure of 9529.
 Globally the figures are growing as the WHO pushes testing and there are a variety of “dashboards” and reported figures to choose from but all indicate a pandemic that most of us, if any, have no first-hand experience.
-COVID-19 has created a lot of fear amongst populations, an unknown mortality rate, stretched (broken) health systems and is creating immediate and devastating financial impacts to global stock markets with the economic reality for most people still to come.
+COVID-19 has created a lot of fear amongst and populations, an unknown mortality rate, stretched (broken) health systems and is creating immediate and devastating financial impacts to global stock markets with the economic reality for most people and their community still to come.
 Pretty gloomy at best, even when trying to be optimistic, March 2020 has been a tough time for all of us.

 This graphic from the Information is Beautiful data pack puts an interesting perspective on this pandemic compared with others, and perhaps reasons not to panic.
 China and South Korea appear to have contained the spread of the virus in so much as they are now experiencing a deceleration phase.